Bira/octopus-carnival/_posts/2026-02-12-wir-dscc-wilderness-hazards.md

 ### False Oasis (Level 13 Elite Lurker)

 This 6-by-6 square area looks like an oasis, but it's actually an illusion.
-Behind it is a 2-by-2 filled with blood-sucking creeper plants, which counts as blocking terrain.
+Behind it is a 2-by-2 area filled with blood-sucking creeper plants, which counts as blocking terrain.
 Sounds like just the kind of thing a group of sand brides would set up.

 An Insight check might let someone recognize the oasis as an illusion, but not identify what it hides.
 A harder Arcana test can do both.